iLtc/AmazonFreshAutoCheck/README.md

 3. Download [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) for Chrome or [geckodriver](https://github.com/mozilla/geckodriver/) for Firefox.
 Rename the file to `chromedriver` and put it in the project folder.

 4. Run `python amazon_fresh.py` to start the script.
-It will open a web browser and ask you to enter your Amazon login credentials.
+It will open a web browser in automated test mode and ask you to enter your Amazon login credentials.
 After you login and see the shopping cart page, go back to the script and hit enter to continue.
 The script will start to check.

+## Known Issues

+1. The web browser in automated test mode will not save anything after closing.
+That means every time you run the script, you have to enter your Amazon login credentials again.
+And if you rerun the script too frequently and enter your Amazon login credentials too frequently, Amazon may mark your account as a suspecius account and ask you to enter a code during the login procedure.